spider-tronix/Y-charger/Inverter/inverter plan.md

-## Points to be considered while designing the invertor circuit
+## Points to be considered while designing the inverter circuit

 ## General notations
 1. m <sub>a</sub> = Vcontrol/Vtri